Healthy Homes Rental Registry Program holding New Orleans landlords accountable

 For Gaspard, dealing with mold problems inside her apartment has become draining.
 She is very optimistic about the program but is afraid of retaliation.

 “If we go to the landlord through this website and the city comes in to intervene, how are we protected?
-Meaning there is no retribution or when we go to move is the new landlord able to see our past”, says Gaspard.
+Meaning there is no retribution or when we go to move is the new landlord able to see our past,” said Gaspard.

-Morris admits the ordinance is not perfect and mandatory inspections were taken out of the ordinance.
+Morris admitted the ordinance is not perfect and mandatory inspections were taken out of the ordinance.

 But there are anti-retaliation rules to offer protection for renters.

-“if a tenant calls and reports that there is a problem and that landlord decides to retaliate against them, they will not be allowed to evict until six months after that complaint,” says Morris.
+“If a tenant calls and reports that there is a problem and that landlord decides to retaliate against them, they will not be allowed to evict until six months after that complaint,” said Morris.

 However, there are stipulations.